Wilco17/binSVM/README.md

 SVM Classifier is given in a INI file.
 SEE "SVM.INI"

-VERSION 1.0 = ONLY GAUSSIAN KERNEL IS IMPLEMENTED
+VERSION 1.0 = ONLY GAUSSIAN KERNEL IS IMPLEMENTED (CONTRIBUTIONS FOR OTHER KERNELS WILL BE NICELY RECEIVED)

 # USAGE